tansut/ml-framework/README.md

 ```

-Above results shows the importance of input normalization and network size on model performance.
+Above results show the importance of input normalization and network size on model performance.